akuklev/HOCC/README.md

    : (h ∘ g) ∘ f = h ∘ (g ∘ f)
 ```

-For a multitude of reasond it is desirable to represent the cast the whole parameter
+For a multitude of reasons it is desirable to represent the whole parameter
 list `[\Ob : *, \Mor : Ob → Ob → *]` as a single carrier `[C : CatCarrier → *]`.

 For this purpose we'll need an index type `CatCarrier` with dependency arrows: